Thermal Disinfection of Coolant Lubricants

 Apart from the smell bacteria and fungi also have other unwanted side effects: They reduce the effectiveness of the coolant and so impair its performance.
 Occasionally pipes and tubes are blocked by fungus threads and/or mucus bacteria, exceptionally even fungus growths the size of a cabbage occur.

 Maintenance of the coolant in most cases includes filtering the coolant with the aid of specific coolant filters as well as collecting surface oils with the help of skimmers and oil separators.
 Such mechanical methods, however, are powerless against existing microorganisms.
 Even monitoring the coolant with respect to nitrite, nitrate and the pH-value only allows to determine that resp. when new measure have to be taken.

 So, in many respects one evil is replaced with another because biocides can result in considerable health complaints.
 These span from easy infection of everyday wounds to eczema and allergies all the way to irritations of the skin, the eyes, and mucous membranes.
-Concentrates in particular must not touch the skin as even smallest droplets can lead to significant health problems.
+Concentrates in particular must not come into contact with the skin as even smallest droplets can lead to significant health issues.

 Avoiding biocides would therefore reduce the health risks for the employees and contribute to reducing sick days.